CELAR/c-Eclipse/README.md

  * Application file is stored under "Application Descriptions" folder
  * Drag-and-drop elements from the Palette onto the center Canvas to create a graphical description of an application
  * Use the tabs in the Properties View to give additional details to your graphical description
- * Import any custom configuration scripts under "Artifacts" / "Deployment Scripts" folder (Might need to re-open graphical  description for the newly imported files to be presented in the Palette)
+ * Right click -> Import on "Artifacts" / "Deployment Scripts" folder to import any custom configuration scripts (Might need to re-open graphical  description for the newly imported files to be presented in the Palette)
  * To open graphical description: Right click on the application file -> Open With -> Tosca Diagram Editor
  * To open xml tosca description: Right click on the application file -> Open With -> Text Editor